wedesoft/www.wedesoft.de/_posts/2019-11-13-rigid-body-game-physics-2.md

 Basically the constraint impulses are updated a few times until the impulses become stable.

 * for each iteration
-    * for each constraint
+    * for each joint
         1. compute Jacobian *J* and correction vector *b*
         1. predict speed *u*
         1. compute *λ*
         1. compute the impulse *P*
         1. add *P* to accumulated impulses of the two objects
-* use impulses to perform numerical integration step
+* use impulses and external forces to perform Runge Kutta integration step

-The sequential impulse computation has to be performed four times when using the Runge-Kutta method.
+The sequential impulse iterations have to be performed four times when using the Runge-Kutta method.

 {% youtube "https://www.youtube.com/watch?v=65k6EPsIF6g" %}